shawn-mcgee/Jasper/README.md

 goal is to support multiple audio backends like Java's built-in javax.sound.sampled and OpenAL.

-***3. Documentation*** - Now that the project is beginning to pick up speed, documentation and tutorials will be an important aspect of making the engine accessible to a more general audience.
+***3. Documentation*** - Jasper has little to no documentation.
+The goal is to make the project more accessible with high quality documentation and tutorials.